OpenEvalProject/evals/manuscripts/elife-53985/v2/manuscript.md

 **Figure 8.:** (A) Time required from the onset of the stimulus until the heading signal settles to its new state.
 The abscissa (horizontal axis) displays the azimuthal difference between initial and target azimuth.
 (B) The maximum rate of angular change each model can attain computed as the ratio of shortest angular change of stimulus divided by transition duration.
 The values for different magnitudes of heading change are depicted as medians.
 The boxes indicate the 25th and 75th percentiles while the whiskers indicate the minimum and maximum value in the data after removal of the outliers (black dots).
 ‘Hybrid-species’ is the combination of the fruit fly model with the locust inhibition pattern.

-## Quantification of the ring attractor responsiveness
+#### Quantification of the ring attractor responsiveness

 Having shown that small changes in the morphology of the Delta7 cells affect the dynamics of the heading signal in a qualitative way, we next quantified the maximal rate of change each ring attractor circuit could attain.
 To this end, we measured the time it took for the heading signal to transition from one stable location to a new one, in response to different angular heading changes of the stimulus.
 This was carried out for all three models: the fruit fly model, the locust model, and the hybrid-species model.
 The fruit fly ring attractor circuit stabilised to the new heading in approximately half the time it takes for the locust circuit to stabilise, across different magnitudes of angular heading change (Figure 8A).
 The hybrid-species circuit had a similar response time to the locust circuit.
 This confirmed that the pattern of inhibition in the network is the main contributor to the observed effect.

 To calculate the maximal rate of angular change each circuit can possibly track we divided the angular heading change by the time required for the heading signal to transition.
 When moving gradually, the heading signal transitions along the shortest path around the ring attractor.
-Therefore, in the calculation of the angular change rate, the numerator was the shortest angular distance between the two azimuths, calculated as(1)angle={angle,if angle ≤ 180∘360∘−angle,if angle > 180∘
+Therefore, in the calculation of the angular change rate, the numerator was the shortest angular distance between the two azimuths, calculated as

+$$
+angle={angle,if angle \leq 180^{∘}360^{∘}−angle,if angle > 180^{∘}
+$$

 The resulting angular rate of change values revealed that the circuit found in the fruit fly is significantly faster than the locust circuit and the hybrid-species circuit with localised inhibition (Figure 8B).
 The rate of change was maximal for angular displacement of 180°, because this is the maximum azimuth distance the bump has to travel, as for all other angular displacements there is a shorter path.

-## Effects of varying the uniformity of inhibition
+#### Effects of varying the uniformity of inhibition

 The above results strongly suggested that the different pattern of inhibition is instrumental to generating the different dynamics in the two circuits.
 Up to this point, we have examined two extreme cases of inhibitory synaptic patterns, that of the global, uniform, inhibition found in Drosophila and the localised inhibition found in the locust.
 However, in principle, there could be any degree of uniformity of the inhibition between these two extremes.
 So far, the locust inhibition has been modelled as a summation of two Gaussian functions that approximates the synaptic density across the PB glomeruli, as derived from estimates of dendritic density along the PB in dye-filled Delta7 neurons (Heinze and Homberg, 2007; Beetz et al., 2015; Hadeln et al., 2020).
 In the fruit fly, the synaptic distribution of Delta7 neurons has been modelled as uniform across the PB glomeruli, although there might be subtle synaptic density variation along their length.
 To account for this possibility, we explored a range of synaptic terminal domains distributions.
 As no measurements of synaptic strengths exist for either animal, we asked what effect varying the synaptic terminal distribution would have on the ring attractor behaviour.
 We thus modelled the inhibitory synaptic strength across the PB using two Gaussian functions, with peaks separated by 7 or 8 glomeruli, and varied their width (standard deviation σ, see also section Materials and methods).
 This would not only give us the effect of different inhibitory synaptic domain widths but also predict the plausible range of widths that the actual animals must have in order to exhibit the observed dynamics.

 Modelling these variations showed that the transition mode of the heading signal depended on both the extent of the inhibitory synaptic domain width and the angular heading change of the stimulus.
 This sets limits on the plausible standard deviation (σ) range that the synaptic strength distribution must obey in the actual animals (Figure 9).
 We observed that for both circuits there was a range of low σ values, corresponding to more localised inhibition, which produce gradual transitions (‘locust-like’).
 As σ was increased, the inhibitory pattern became more uniform or global, and both circuits transitioned to abrupt jumps (‘fly-like’).
-Based on density estimates of dendrites in the PB, we approximated the inhibitory synaptic distribution with a value of σ=0.8 for the locust model, yielding a gradual activity transition regime across the whole range of angular changes.
+Based on density estimates of dendrites in the PB, we approximated the inhibitory synaptic distribution with a value of $\sigma=0.8$ for the locust model, yielding a gradual activity transition regime across the whole range of angular changes.
 These results suggested that the pattern of inhibition is indeed key to the circuit dynamics in response to rapid heading changes.

 ![Figure 9.](https://cdn.elifesciences.org/articles/53985/elife-53985-fig9-v2.jpg)